Skip to content

 Step 3

-Pick up a prescription to treat Alzheimer's disease.
+Pick up a prescription to treat Alzheimer's disease, if provided.

 We can send prescriptions to any local pharmacy.